Catherine22/ClassLoader/README.md

 |PathClassLoader[[DexPathList[[directory...|  MainActivity.class.getClassLoader()<br>AppCompatActivity.class.getClassLoader()<br>ClassLoader.getSystemClassLoader() |
 |PathClassLoader[DexPathList[[zip file...|getClassLoader()|

-  - Both user-defined classes and libraries are loaded by PathClassLoader.
+  - Both user-defined classes and libraries are loaded with PathClassLoader.
-  - Core java libraries like java.lang.String are loaded by BootClassLoader.
+  - Core java libraries like java.lang.String are loaded with BootClassLoader.
 So you can't create a String class and replace java.lang.String, even though they've got the same package name and class name. **Android believes that they are totally different classes because they are from different class loaders.**

 ## About this project

   - This application is used to load classes from another apk, you can launch activities or call methods from another apk, so we don't put logic in this app.
-  - Using getClassLoader().loadClass() to get activities from an apk, and calling methods or fields by Java reflection.
+  - Using getClassLoader().loadClass() to get activities from an apk, and calling methods or fields with Java reflection.

 Here're some reflection examples: